 You must also keep a journal of your exams.
 This will help you track and record the changes you see in your chest.

 With an independent examination of the breast, there is no medical risk.
-Detecting a lump in the chest can be annoying, but most lumps are not fatal.
+Detecting a lump in the chest can be annoying, because many woman don’t even know what does a breast lump feel like.
+Also Most lumps are not fatal.
 They are usually caused by other, benign conditions.

 Breast self-testing is also associated with an increase in unnecessary breast biopsies, including surgical removal of breast tissue.
 Because most abnormalities in breast tissue are not fatal, women are at risk of rare complications such as bleeding and infection from additional surgical procedures.